Diabetes information and services in Europe

 Health literate information increases the potential for providing information on health conditions and medical needs to patients, caregivers and their families.

-Patients trust information they received from their healthcare provider.
 Healthcare professionals can use health literacy information to help educate and manage their patients’ health and to reduce or even avoid potentially adverse outcomes.

 Pilot Research Project

 MyDiabet.es started as a Pilot Research Project which aims to examine the need for the provision of accessible, easy-to-understand and accurate health information on medical conditions.
 Diabetes has been selected as the case study for the Pilot Research Project in line with the JA-CHRODIS objectives.